ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 - _p_ password of the local Neo4j instance
 - _fcl_ name of the file containing cycleways data
 - _ff_ name of the file containing footways data
+- _a_ pathfinding algorithm to use
+- _w_ weight to consider in order to perform the routing (cost, travel_time or both)
+- _mn_ name of the file containing the map with the path/paths computed displayed

+The script allow to decide which pathfinding algorithm use between Dijkstra and A* and also the kind of relationship weights to adopt in order to perform routing.
+The script will return a map in which it is displayed the path computed according to the weight decided.
+If the weight both is given in input, the results will diplayed both paths, so the one which is computed with the travel time and the one obtained using the cost.